nevilparmar11/nodejs-file-sharing-app/README.md

 # About
-File-sharing application built with Node.js.
-Drag-n-drop / upload your file and it'll be uploaded to the server.
-The shareable link will be generated and anyone with the link can download the file within 24 hours.
-Links can be shared via email also.
+- File-sharing application built with Node.js.
+Allows users to upload files to the server via drag-and-drop or traditional upload methods.
+- Generates shareable links for an uploaded file.
+Users can download file using the generated link or by scanning the QR code within 24 hours.
+The link can also be shared via an email.
+- Admin can view and perform cleanup for older files

 [Try it here](https://file-sharing-np.onrender.com/)